nagyistge/opentok-ios-sdk-ui/TextChat-docs/README.md

   includes a `[OTKTextChatDelegate onMessageReadyToSend:]` message is sent when the user clicks the Send button (to send a message).

-* The `[OTKTextChatComponent sendMessage:]` method adds a new received messages to the message list.
+* The `[OTKTextChatComponent addMessage:]` method adds a new received messages to the message list.
   The OTKChatMessage class defines the message.

 The following sections provide details.